hepcat72/RNAseP-MRP/README.md

 batchCommander.pl cntsnps.commands -p DONE --verbose -s 0
 ```

+Output: A tab-delimited text file for each sample and amplicon.
+Columns are:

+1. Sample name
+2. Amplicon name
+3. Amplicon position
+4. Total number of reads overlapping this position
+5. Total number of alternate observations (i.e. not the nucleotide in the amplicon reference)
+6. The reference nucleotide (^ indicates that the value in the following column represents the total nucleotides that are "not" the value indicated)
+7. Number of nucleotides that are not the reference value
+8. Nucleotide 'A'~
+9. Number of occurrences of the nucleotide 'A'~
+10. Nucleotide 'T'~
+11. Number of occurrences of the nucleotide 'T'~
+12. Nucleotide 'G'~
+13. Number of occurrences of the nucleotide 'G'~
+14. Nucleotide 'C'~
+15. Number of occurrences of the nucleotide 'C'~

+~ Empty if this is for the reference nucleotide

 ### Step 7: *OPTIONAL* Compute haplotype abundances

 To compute the abundance of each unique variant of the amplicon, you can use mergeSeqs.pl from the CFF package.
 Note, this trims all sequences to the supplied amplicon length and discards anything shorter, so you may wish to use a length slightly shorter than your amplicon length.
 The following must be replaced with your personal parameters: